Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics

-Herein, the summation over $\mu$ is to be carried out.
-The term proportional to $(s_{b}-s_{a})$ in the exponential function originates from the rest energy term $-\onehalf mc^{2}$ in the extended Lagrangian~(\ref{lag1-fp}) and, correspondingly, in the action integral~(\ref{actint-fp}).
-With the time differences $\sigma=s_{b}-s_{a}$ and $\tau$, defined by
+The term proportional to \mbox{$(s_{b}-s_{a})$} in the exponential function originates from the rest energy term $-\onehalf mc^{2}$ in the extended Lagrangian~(\ref{lag1-fp}) and, correspondingly, in the action integral~(\ref{actint-fp}).
+The integration over the parameter variable $s$ is worked out by means of a Wick rotation.
+The parameter interval is then $\sigma=i(s_{b}-s_{a})$.
+With $\tau$ defined by

 the parameterized space-time kernel $K_{\sigma}(b,a)$ takes on the equivalent form